 Do I need a minimum balance on my card to ride Muni?

-If you use cash value on your card there is a minimum balance required to ride Muni:
+If you use cash value on your card Muni requires the following minimum balance to ride:

 - Adult cards: $1.50